Sodium oxalate: Biological activity

 Like several other oxalates, sodium oxalate is toxic to humans.
 It can cause burning pain in the mouth, throat and stomach, bloody vomiting, headache, muscle cramps, cramps and convulsions, drop in blood pressure, heart failure, shock, coma, and possible death.
-Mean lethal dose by ingestion of oxalates is 10-15 grams/kilogram of body weight (per MSDS).
+The median lethal dose by ingestion of oxalates is 10 g/kg of body weight.

 Sodium oxalate, like citrates, can also be used to remove calcium ions (Ca(2+)) from blood plasma.
 It also prevents blood from clotting.
 Note that by removing calcium ions from the blood, sodium oxalate can impair brain function, and deposit calcium oxalate in the kidneys.